kiegroup/kogito-tooling-go/README.md

 ## Configuration

-In the `config.yaml` file you will be able to configure Proxy, Runner and Modeler properties as ip, port, runner location or modeler URL.
+In the `config.yaml` file you will be able to configure Proxy, Runner and Modeler properties as runner location or modeler URL.
+Runner ip is `127.0.0.1` and port is a random free port.

 ## Next Steps